EPCCed/archer-gpu-course/README.md

 # ARCHER Introduction to GPU Programming

-This repository contains both the slides and the exercise material for the ARCHER Introdution to GPU Programming Course.
+This repository contains both the slides and the exercise material for the ARCHER Introdution to GPU Programming Course as deleivered at Imperial College in November 2018.

 ARCHER is the United Kingdom National Supercomputing service http://www.archer.ac.uk/

-The slides for the lecture content are available at:
+The latest slides for the lecture content are available at:

 https://epcced.github.io/archer-gpu-course/